D-Bits/Danabases-Blog/content/posts/2020-05-07-overhauling-this-website.md

 ## Choosing a Static Site Generator

 With this in mind, I set out on finding a new static site generator.
+The two main alternatives to Jekyll that I looked at were Pelican and Hugo.
+While Pelican certainly appealed to me, being a Pythonista and all, I ultimately decided to opt for Hugo.

 ## Building the Website